How to Clean a Bedroom: Quick and Easy Guide

 How Do You Properly Clean a Closet?

-If you want to focus on your closet, follow the steps below.
+If you prefer to focus on your closet, follow the steps below.

 Take everything out.